 - (a) A school counselor means a professional educator who holds a valid school counselor's certificate in accordance with §18-3-1 et seq. of this code. - (b) Each county board shall provide counseling services for each pupil enrolled in the public schools of the county. - (c) The school counselor shall work with individual pupils and groups of pupils in providing developmental, preventive and remedial guidance and counseling programs to meet academic, social, emotional, and physical needs; including programs to identify and address the problem of potential school dropouts.
-The school counselor also may provide consultant services for parents, teachers, and administrators and may use outside referral services, when appropriate, if no additional cost is incurred by the county board. - (d) The state board may adopt rules consistent with the provisions of this section that define the role of a school counselor based on the "National Standards for School Counseling Programs" of the American school counselor association.
+The school counselor also may provide consultant services for parents, teachers, and administrators and may use outside referral services, when appropriate, if no additional cost is incurred by the county board. - (d) The state board may adopt rules consistent with the provisions of this section that define the role of a school counselor based on the 'National Standards for School Counseling Programs' of the American school counselor association.
 A school counselor is authorized to perform such services as are not inconsistent with the provisions of the rule as adopted by the state board.
-To the extent that any funds are made available for this purpose, county boards shall

-- provide training for counselors and administrators to implement the rule as adopted by the stateboard. - (e) Each county board shall develop a comprehensive drop-out prevention program utilizing the expertise of school counselors and any other appropriate resources available. - (f) School counselors shall be full-time professional personnel shall spend at least seventy-five percent of work time in a direct counseling relationship with pupils, and shall devote no more than one fourth of the work day to administrative activities: Provided, That such activities are counselor related whose main responsibility shall be providing direct counseling services to students.
-The primary purpose of this position shall be to support students with their academic, social, and emotional needs. - (g) Nothing in this section prohibits a county board from exceeding the provisions of this section, or requires any specific level of funding by the Legislature.
+To the extent that any funds are made available for this purpose, county boards shall provide training for counselors and administrators to implement the rule as adopted by the state board. - (e) Each county board shall develop a comprehensive drop-out prevention program utilizing the expertise of school counselors and any other appropriate resources available. - (f) School counselors shall be full-time professional personnel shall spend at least seventy-five eighty percent of work time in a direct counseling relationship with pupils, and shall devote no more than one fourth twenty percent of the work day to administrative activities: Provided, That such activities are counselor related. - (g) Nothing in this section prohibits a county board from exceeding the provisions of this section, or requires any specific level of funding by the Legislature.